-Ultrasound technician, also known as sonographers or diagnostic medical sonographers, play a necessary role in contemporary medicine.
+Ultrasound technicians, also known as sonographers or diagnostic medical sonographers, play a necessary role in contemporary medicine.
 While they might be more regularly thought of as controlling the health and advancement of a fetus or recognizing the femininity of the developing baby, they are in fact a highly specialized and trained allied well-being experienced.

 Ultrasound technologists work strictly with physicians.
 They use specialized furnishings that emits high-frequency sound waves that rebound back images of tendons, organs, and tissues.
 They are trained to help identify and diagnose a disease or use ultrasound waves in the treatment of injuries such as in physical therapy.

 Ultrasound technicians, also known as diagnostic medical sonographers, are responsible for operating equipment that produce and record images or conduct tests.
 These images are then used by physicians to make a diagnosis.
-Most people are familiar with the role of an ultrasound technician as it relates to pregnancy, but sonograms are also used to examine breast tissue, brain, and spinal cord and muscles, ligaments, tendons and joints and organs in the abdominal cavity.
+Most people are familiar with the role of an ultrasound technician as it relates to pregnancy, but sonograms are also used to examine breast tissue, brain, and spinal cord and muscles, ligaments, tendons and joints, and organs in the abdominal cavity.

 Like other allied health careers, specialization is a possibility with sonography.
 Cardiac sonographers produce imaging of a patient’s heart, heart chambers, valves, and vessels.
 The avascular sonographer is similar to a cardiac sonographer, but they focus primarily on blood vessels and blood flow.
 An ultrasound technician’s job requires more than just producing an image.
 You’ll interact with patients by preparing them for the procedure.
 You’ll also need a keen eye; ultrasound technicians must be able to recognize normal and abnormal images.
 Analyzing diagnostic information and providing it to the physician is a regular job task.